wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

     insert into person(id, first_name, last_name, salutation) values (nextval('hibernate_sequence'), 'Bobby', 'Brown', 'Mr')
 ```

-The first time I started it, I expected exceptions because there was no PostgreSQL database installed locally on my laptop.
+The first time I started Quarkus, I expected exceptions because there was no PostgreSQL database installed locally on my laptop.
 But… no… No exception upon startup.
 How could that be?

 ## Quarkus Dev Services
-Every developer has faced situations where they either wanted to quickly test some new feature or had to quickly bug fix an existing application.
+Every developer has faced situations where they either wanted to quickly test some new feature or had to quickly fix a bug in an existing application.
 The workflow is mostly the same:
 - Setting up the local IDE
 - Cloning the source code repository
 - Checking dependencies for databases or other infrastructure software components
-- Installing the dependencies locally (a Redis, an infinispan server, a database, ApacheMQ…)
+- Installing the dependencies locally (a Redis server, an Infinispan server, a database, ApacheMQ, or whatever is needed)
-- Making sure, everything is properly setup
+- Making sure everything is properly set up
-- Create and implement the bug fix or the feature
+- Creating and implementing the bug fix or the feature

-It takes quite some time to actually start implementing what you have to implement.
+In short, it takes quite some time to actually start implementing what you have to implement.

 This is where Quarkus Dev Services come into play.
-As soon as Quarkus detects that there is a dependency to a 3rd party component (database, MQ, cache…) and you have Docker Desktop installed on your developer machine, Quarkus starts the component for you.
+As soon as Quarkus detects that there is a dependency on a third-party component (database, MQ, cache, …) and you have Docker Desktop installed on your developer machine, Quarkus starts the component for you.
 You don’t have to configure anything.
 It just happens.

-Have a look at the [official Quarkus documentation][7] to see which components are currently supported by this way.
+Have a look at the [official Quarkus documentation][7] to see which components are currently supported in this manner in `dev` mode.

 ## Testing the database client
 So you don’t have to install and configure a PostgreSQL database server locally on your laptop.
 This is great.
 Let’s test your service now to prove that it works.